stat545ubc-2021/mda-maira1220/README.md

 With this first milestone, I:

--[x]Become familiar with my dataset
+-Become familiar with my dataset

--[x]Choose four questions that I liked to answer with my data -[x]Generate a reproducible and clear report using R Markdown
+-Choose four questions that I liked to answer with my data

+-Generate a reproducible and clear report using R Markdown